COVID-19 Updates and Travel Guide

 Who Else Needs Some Retail Therapy?

 Paso boasts an eclectic mix of local artisan shops, clothing boutiques, gourmet food, wine markets and more for every taste and style.
 Paso Robles’ shops are open and have you covered.
-Our retailers are ready for you with in-store browsing and/or curbside pick ups and delivery service.
-It’s never been a better time to shop local, support independent business owners and get your holiday shopping done.
+It’s never been a better time to shop local and support independent business owners.

 Beer, Spirits and Cider, Oh My!